A Guide for the Production and Selection of Accessible Digital Educational Resources

 1. Make sure images are not surrounded by text;

-2. Select text wrapping mode “in line with text” for playback of images, symbols, logos, etc. by text-to-speech or a screen reader.
+2. Select text wrapping mode “Break Text“(Google) or “Above and Below“(MS WORD) for playback of images, symbols, logos, etc. by text-to-speech or screen reader.

 Download PDF of Level 1 summary table

-Level 2, includes additional criteria that make information accessible to 85% of students with special needs.
-Meeting these accessibility criteria allows students to use assistive reading, locating and navigating features and provides them with alternative options (alternate formats) to access the full content of the resources.
-Although this level is not mandatory, it is advisable to tailor ADERs (accessible digital educational resources) to meet the criteria of Level 2.
+Allows students to use assistive reading, locating and navigating features and provides them with alternative options (alternate formats) to access the full content of the resources.

 2.1 Ensure that navigation respects the order in which information is presented and is user-friendly